KiarashS/RTL-Bootstrap/README.md

 > Bootstrap is a sleek, intuitive, and powerful front-end framework for faster and easier web development.

-Bootstrap RTL provides simple yet robust right-to-left capability for Bootstrap 3, by employing new theming feature of it.
-Simply put its CSS after bootstrap's original CSS, to the pages designed by Bootstrap 3.
-It works just like an extension on top of the original Bootstrap:
+Bootstrap RTL provides simple yet robust right-to-left capability for Bootstrap 3.
+Simply use its CSS instead of bootstrap's original CSS, to the pages designed by Bootstrap 3.

 To get started, check out <http://getbootstrap.com>!